Supriya-Coding/chatbot/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+## 🌐 Live Demo

+Check out the live version here: [https://gemini-chatbot-ui.vercel.app](https://gemini-chatbot-ui.vercel.app)
+## ⚠️ Known Issues

+- Response time is slightly delayed due to Gemini's API latency.
+- Sometimes Gemini doesn't return a valid message (fallback added).
+- Only text-based interaction is supported for now (no image/video input).
+## 🤝 Contributing

+Pull requests are welcome!
+If you have ideas to improve the UI, optimize API calls, or add more features, feel free to open an issue or PR.

+For major changes, please open an issue first to discuss what you would like to change.
+#AI #Internship #GenAI #GeminiAPI #NextJS #React #TailwindCSS #TypeScript #OpenSource #WebDev #WomenWhoCode #Hackathon #Aiwallah